biati-digital/glightbox/README.md

 // Useful to modify the slide
 // before it's content is added lightbox.on('slide_before_load', (data) => {
+    // data is an object that contain the following const { slideIndex, slideNode, slideConfig, player, trigger } = data;

+    // slideIndex - the slide index
+    // slideNode - the node you can modify
+    // slideConfig - will contain the configuration of the slide like title, description, etc.
+    // player - the slide player if it exists otherwise will return false
+    // trigger - this will contain the element that triggers this slide, this can be a link, a button, etc in your HTML, it can be null if the elements in the gallery were set dinamically
 });

 // Useful to execute scripts that depends